 Nursing Pillow – helps to keep your newborn positioned properly

-Breast Pump – convenient if you are planning to go back to work; you can pump your milk so that others can give it to your baby in a bottle
+Breast Pump – essential if you are not able to or do not wish to direct breastfeed your baby but would still like to provide your milk.
+Also convenient if you are planning to go back to work; you can pump your milk so that others can give it to your baby in a bottle

 How can you prepare for breastfeeding success?

 While you are pregnant, you have a lot of time to think about everything, including your personal feelings about how you are going to breastfeed your baby.

 Here are some common concerns we have addressed with other expectant parents.
 Look them over and think about them.
 You may even want to discuss your particular concerns with one of our International Board-Certified Lactation Consultants, who can help provide guidance and reassurance.